railslove/fontello_rails_converter/README.md

 ## fontello_rails_converter

-Rake task to be run on .zip file downloaded from fontello.com.
-It will copy all the assets to the appropiate places in your Rails app and convert them where necessary.

-***STATUS***:  We are in the process (in the `master` branch) of changing this gem to a little CLI utility that should not require rake tasks anymore and should be independent of Rails.
+CLI gem for comfortably working with icons fonts from [http://fontello.com](http://fontello.com).
+Included features:

+* Open up the current fontello font in the browser
+* Download font zip file from fontello
+* Copy & convert files from the zip into rails app (inclusively Sass enhancements)

-## Usage
+## Initial usage

 1. Add the gem to your Gemfile `gem 'fontello_rails_converter'` and run `bundle install`

-1. Download `.zip` file from [http://fontello.com](http://fontello.com) and copy it to your app directory, e.g. into `myapp/tmp/`
+1. Download your initial `.zip` file from [http://fontello.com](http://fontello.com) and copy it to `myapp/tmp/fontello.zip`

-1. Run the rake task `rake import_fontello["tmp/fontello-b9661c9f.zip"]`
+1. Run `fontello convert` inside your app's root directory

 It will copy all the assets from the fontello .zip file into the appropiate places in your app's `vendor/assets/` directory.